alex-but/fortune-teller/src/models/README.md

 - Attributes:
   - `name`: Name of the country.
   - `currency`: Currency object representing the currency used in the country.
-  - `real_estate_aquisition_cost_percentage`: Percentage representing the cost of acquiring real estate properties in the country.
+  - `real_estate_acquisition_cost_percentage`: Percentage representing the cost of acquiring real estate properties in the country.
   - `stock_index`: Timeseries representing the stock index of the country.

 ### City